aditya697/CTF-WRITEUPS/Z3hr0/Bootleg/Level_0/Solution.md

 So, we just take the encrypted flag and subtract 1 from each byte to get the original flag.
 Here is the code to do this:

 ![Code](Solution.py)

+The flag is hello world!
+Lets get going